madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 - science
 - adam-eve
 date: "2021-08-30T12:00:00"
-description: BioLogos updates their scientific position  Adam and Eve.
+description: BioLogos updates their scientific position on Adam and Eve.
    This is an important step forward and a key milestone in the conversation.
 feature: true